luiscaceresd/foundry-defi-stablecoin/README.md

 ## Foundry

+## Stablecoin Project
+This stablecoin has:

+- Relative Stability (Anchored or Pegged to 1 USD) -> Using Chainlink Price feed -> Setting a function to exchange ETH & BTC -> $
+- Stability Mechanism (Minting): Algorithmic (Decentralized) -> People can only mint the stablecoin with enough collateral (coded)
+- Collateral: Exogenous (Crypto) -> wETH / wBTC

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: